Count (2023 film)

-Count is a 2023 South Korean comedy-drama film directed by Kwon Hyuk-jae.
+Count, also known as Countdown, is a 2023 South Korean comedy-drama film directed by Kwon Hyuk-jae.
 Based on former boxer Park Si-hun, it stars Jin Seon-kyu as Park, along with Sung Yoo-bin, Oh Na-ra, Ko Chang-seok, Jang Dong-joo, Ko Kyu-pil, and Kim Min-ho.
 The film was theatrically released on February 22, 2023.

 Plot

 In 1988, Si-hun won an Olympic gold medal.
 Ten years later, he lives an ordinary life as a high school teacher.
 Since retiring from boxing, all that remains is his stubbornness, and his relentless "my way" attitude frustrates everyone around him.

 One day, at a boxing tournament he attends by chance, Si-hun witnesses a talented young boxer, Yoon-woo, unfairly forced to forfeit due to match fixing.
 Outraged by the injustice, Si-hun decides to form a boxing club at his school.
 Despite fierce opposition from his wife Il-seon and persistent discouragement from the school principal, Si-hun presses on.
 He takes under his wing the fiery and determined Yoon-woo, along with two unexpected recruits, Hwan-joo and Bok-an, who have no idea what they've gotten themselves into.
 Together, they embark on an intense and unpredictable training journey.